cavalen/vlab-azure/README.md

 You need your Azure Subscription ID, Client ID, Secret and Tenant ID.

-Create or edit the file `$HOME/.azure/credentials` with the following syntax and using your account info:
+Edit the file `$HOME/.azure/credentials` with the following syntax and using your account info:

 ```
 [default]